-Welcome to our report 'Tackling the Gender Pension and Wealth Gap', which aims to explore key gender disparities with the pensions and protection landscapes.
+Welcome to our report 'Tackling the Gender Pension and Wealth Gap'.
+This report builds on our 2022 report 'Bridging the Gender Pension Gap' where we first explored many key gender disparities within the pensions landscape.

-Our research explores complex issues such as the impact of the menopause and caregiving on women's working lives.
-And looks at not just retirement and long-term savings, but disparities in the protection market too.
+This year, our research delves deeper, addressing complex issues such as the impact of the menopause and caregiving on women's working lives.
+Exploring not just retirement and long-term savings, but disparities in the protection market too.

-To shed light on this evolving conversation, we undertook a survey of 3,000 adults across the UK in October 2023.
+To shed further light on this evolving conversation, we undertook a survey of 3,000 adults across the UK in October 2023.
 This, coupled with latest available official statistics (such as Office for National Statistics releases), has culminated in this report.

-Employment inequalities are ever-present in the UK - from lower female employment rates and women making up more of the part-time workforce, which generally offers lower hourly pay, to fewer women in leadership roles.
+Employment inequalities are ever-present in the UK - from lower female employment rates1 and women making up more of the part-time workforce,1 which generally offers lower hourly pay,2 to fewer women in leadership roles3.
 This results in a pay gap which ultimately contributes to a pension gap.
 The implications of this are not just on women's standard of living in retirement, but also additional workplace benefits such as access to wellbeing support or death-in-service benefit.

 But there are other pervasive issues.
 For instance, on average, women tend to be less engaged with finances beyond everyday household spending.
 This is often tied to perceptions about maths and numbers.
-Women are far more likely to describe themselves as "not a numbers person" and more likely to have maths anxiety than men.
-Addressing this issue isn't straightforward, but everyone has a role to play.
-In an effort to help present and explain numbers as clearly as possible to their customers, Royal London has partnered with Plain Numbers, a social enterprise who aim to make numeracy simpler.
+Women are far more likely to describe themselves as "not a numbers person" and more likely to have maths anxiety than men.4 Addressing this issue isn't straightforward, but everyone has a role to play.
+In an effort to help present and explain numbers as clearly as possible to their customers, Royal London has partnered with Plain Numbers, a social enterprise who aim to make numeracy simpler.5

-The overarching goal of this report is to equip employers with insights to better support the unique needs and circumstances of women, fostering a more equitable retirement outcome, while building financial strength.
+The overarching goal of this report is to equip advisers and employers with insights to better support the unique needs and circumstances of women, fostering a more equitable retirement outcome, while building financial strength.
 We invite you to explore the findings within and join us in the collective effort to take action and improve gender inequalities, within pensions and beyond.